Prototype vs. Wireframe: How to Use Both in Design

 Wireframes

-Wireframes are used primarily to translate the abstract into the tangible, helping establish a product concept.
-At the wireframe stage, good designers consider the user flow as they create the visual structure.
-Then, their illustrations describe the flow of the app or website using arrows, notations, or a wireframe map.
-It is important to get a user’s opinion on this because what feels intuitive to the designer may be different than what the user needs.
+The wireframe provides a framework for designers as they translate their abstract ideas into a tangible guideline.
+It helps establish a product concept all designers working on the product can get a feel for.
+At this stage, good designers will consider the user flow whilst creating the visual structure.
+Their illustrations might even describe how the app or website flows using symbols such as arrows, notations, or a wireframe map.
+It is important to get a user's opinion on this because what feels intuitive to the designer may be different than what the user needs.

-Some designers skip the wireframe stage, going directly into the prototype.
-They might see it as an unnecessary additional step, especially if they are using software that merges wireframing and prototyping functions.
+Some designers skip the wireframe stage and go directly to a prototype.
+They might view it as a waste of energy or an unnecessary added step, especially if they are using software that merges wireframing and prototyping functions.
 However, wireframes can be useful for documentation and when working collaboratively.
+You shouldn't skip your wireframe — your prototype might be weaker if you do.

 Prototypes

-Prototypes are more explicitly used to test the user’s journey; specifically, how the user actually navigates while using a program or app.
-During this phase, testers can pinpoint issues with flow.
-For example, they can uncover issues where a user is frustrated with too many clicks to reach the desired page or a particular layout that is not intuitive and difficult to navigate.
+Prototypes are more explicitly used to test the user's journey, specifically, how the user actually navigates while using a program or app.
+In the prototyping phase, testers can pinpoint issues with flow.
+For example, your prototype will help you uncover issues where a user is frustrated with too many clicks to reach the desired page or a particular layout that is not intuitive and difficult to navigate.

 Types of Wireframes